QUOTES-Reactions to US airstrikes in Syria and Iraq | Politics

 IRANIAN FOREIGN MINISTRY Spokesperson Nasser Kanaani said the airstrikes were "violations of the sovereignty and territorial integrity" of Syria and Iraq and represent "another adventurous and strategic mistake by the United States that will result only in increased tension and instability in the region".

-SYRIAN FOREIGN MINISTRY "What (the U.S. has) committed has served to fuel conflict in the Middle East in a very dangerous way."
+"What (the U.S. has) committed has served to fuel conflict in the Middle East in a very dangerous way."
+BRITISH GOVERNMENT SPOKESPERSON

-BRITISH GOVERNMENT SPOKESPERSON "The UK and US are steadfast allies.
-We wouldn't comment on their operations, but we support their right to respond to attacks.

-"It is obvious that the airstrikes are deliberately designed to further inflame the conflict.
-By attacking, almost without pause, the facilities of allegedly pro-Iranian groups in Iraq and Syria, the United States is purposefully trying to drive the largest countries in the region into conflict."
-DEMOCRATIC SENATOR JACK REED, CHAIRMAN OF SENATE ARMED SERVICES COMMITTEE

-"Iran's proxy forces in Syria and Iraq have been dealt a significant blow, and Iranian-linked militias around the Middle East should understand that they, too, will be held accountable.
-"I salute the brave U.S. military members who carried out today's strikes, and I support President Biden's robust action.
-These strikes, in concert with wise diplomacy, send a clear signal that the United States will continue to take appropriate action to protect our personnel and our interests."

-REPUBLICAN SENATOR ROGER WICKER, RANKING MEMBER OF ARMED SERVICES COMMITTEE "These military strikes are welcome, but come far too late for the three brave Americans who died and the nearly 50 wounded.
+"These military strikes are welcome, but come far too late for the three brave Americans who died and the nearly 50 wounded.
 Iran and its proxies have tried to kill American soldiers and sink our warships 165 times while the Biden administration congratulates itself for doing the bare minimum.
 Instead of giving the Ayatollah the bloody nose that he deserves, we continue to give him a slap on the wrist."
+HAMAS

-HAMAS Hamas condemned U.S. "aggression against" Iraq and Syria describing it as a "dangerous escalation" and "an encroachment on the sovereignty of the two countries".
+Hamas condemned U.S. "aggression" against Iraq and Syria describing it as a "dangerous escalation" and "an encroachment on the sovereignty of the two countries".
+HEZBOLLAH STATEMENT

-HEZBOLLAH STATEMENT "Hezbollah strongly condemns the blatant American aggression against Iraq and Syria.
-What the United States of America has done is a blatant violation of the sovereignty of the two countries, an attack on their security and territorial integrity, and a shameless violation of all international and humanitarian laws."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)